7 Common Water Heater Problems and the Solutions

 1. No Hot Water or Undesirable Temperature

-If you don’t have any hot water, your water tank might not be big enough to accommodate your household’s water demands.
-However, it could also be due to problems some water heater components like the thermostat or heating element, or sediment buildup in the tank.
+If you don’t have any hot water, your water tank might not be big enough to accommodate your household’s water demands—that’s one of the major signs you need a new water heater.
+However, it could also be due to problems with some water heater components like the thermostat or heating element, or sediment buildup in the tank.

 But if your usage hasn’t increased, check the thermostat.
 If it’s too low, raise the temperature to see if that works.
 If that’s not the problem, then inspect the heating element for any damage or malfunctions.
 If you notice something amiss, contact a pro to further investigate.

 Finally, consider draining your water tank to remove sediment buildup, which can affect the water temperature.
-Ideally, you should drain the tank at least once per year for maintenance.
+Ideally, you should drain the tank at least once per year for preventative hot water heater maintenance

 2. Water Heater Is Leaking